sw4m/auto-ensure/README.md

 # VScode FiveM Auto Ensure

-[FiveM DevBridge](https://marketplace.visualstudio.com/items?itemName=ZerX.fivem-devbridge) is a Fork of [FiveM DevBridge](https://github.com/ZerXGIT/fivem-devbridge), extension that enables ensuring resources you are working on.
+Auto-ensure is a fork of [FiveM DevBridge](https://marketplace.visualstudio.com/items?itemName=ZerX.fivem-devbridge) that is a Fork of [FiveM DevBridge](https://github.com/ZerXGIT/fivem-devbridge) :D.

+It's a VSCode extension that enables instant reload and ensuring of a resource, when saving it's files.
+It is not heavily maintained, but I do/will add more interesting things over time, since I use it when working on FiveM.
+Give it a try.

 ## Features